Dmytro-Shvetsov/Employee-Tracker/README.md

 ## Project Status

-This project is currently in development.
+This project is in production.

+Stable versions of the client applications can be found <a href="https://github.com/Dmytro-Shvetsov/Employee-Tracker/tree/master/ETClient/deployment">here</a>.

+Check out the web application <a href="https://track-your-employees.herokuapp.com/">here</a>.

 ### Features:
 #### Client application